Wicked-Shrapnel/Obsidian-2-WordPress-Plugin/README.md

 Once into the plug-in itself, setup is pretty simple:
-1. Point the plug-in to where your posts are Going to be store.
+1. Point the plug-in to where your posts are Going to be stored.
 2. Point to the template that you would like to use, but this is optional.
 3. Set your key binds